Published on October 30, 2023

 What do you love most about living and working in Wellington?

 I love the compactness of the city.
 I live just a 5-minute drive from work and from the central city.
-There are never traffic jams and I love being able to walk my dog on Lyall Bay beach (also only 5 minutes from home!) - even in those crisp brisk southerly winds that Wellington is so famous for.
+There are never traffic jams and I love being able to walk with my son and my dog on Lyall Bay beach (also only 5 minutes from home!) - even in those crisp brisk southerly winds that Wellington is so famous for.
 Driving to work I often see pods of orca or dolphins frolicking and feel so lucky to live here.